For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 There is no one-size-fits-all when it comes to financing a college education.
-Among the many choices in loans to pay for college, federal student loans, private student loans, home equity loans or refinancing your home – all options must be on the table.
+Among the many choices in loans to pay for college, federal student loans, private student loans, home equity loans, refinancing your home, or mortgage loans for college students – all options must be on the table.

 Federal Student Loans have many pay-back options.
 Jack Schacht talked about these options in a recent blog on the subject.
 Just like the other options available to you, you have to study them carefully and see what works best for you.
 Private student loans are typically on a 120-month amortization schedule, which means you have 10 years to pay the loan back and the rates can vary between 2% to 15%.
 Due to the 10-year amortization, the high monthly payments can be very challenging for the holder of the loan.